 Ecwid review conclusion

-Ecwid deserves particular praise for its completely free plan and its comprehensive multilingual selling features.
+It deserves particular praise for providing a low-cost entry point to ecommerce, its user friendliness and its comprehensive multilingual selling features.
 There is, however, quite a bit of room for improvement when it comes to SEO features.

 Pros and cons of using Ecwid